SuperOfficeDocs/superoffice-docs/docs/api/search/selection/services/add-member-to-static-selection-services.md

 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# How to add members to a static selection using services layer
+# How to add members to a static selection using the services layer

 ## Example 1